Seppli11/ZHAW-Summary/summaries/24FS/CCP2/4_5_Cloud Native Application.md

 ### Port Binding

-A service is completely self-contained and does not rely on the present of a webserver in the environment.
+A service is completely self-contained and does not rely on the presence of a webserver in the environment.

 A service can become the backing service for another app.
 Then the backing service's URL is provided to the service using the service.